 Far from any road, Cloud Peak Wilderness features over two dozen glacier cut walls and spires towering over the high plains – one of the most pristine alpine destinations in the western US.
 We’re keen on keeping it that way, minimizing our footprint as we explore the spectacular mountaineering and alpine climbing in this area.
 Our guides work to keep climbers safe and reduce their impact in hope of preserving this pristine environment for generations to come.

-- Multi-day intro to mountaineering trip up the east side of Cloud Peak
+- Multi-day mountaineering trip on Cloud Peak

 - Multi-day climbing trip on the Southeast Arête of Cloud Peak

-Intro to Mountaineering: South Ridge of Cloud Peak
+Summer Mountaineering: South Ridge of Cloud Peak

 Yearning for the freedom of the hills?
 Look no further than this trek through the South Piney Creek Valley and up the imposing flanks of the Bighorns’ highest peak.
 No previous mountaineering experience is required for this 3-4 day trip, but a solid base of hiking fitness, camping experience, and a willingness to wander far away from civilization are all musts.

-Our intro to mountaineering trip will involve hiking on marked and unmarked trails, scrambling on boulder fields, and traversing snow fields.
+This mountaineering trip will involve hiking on marked and unmarked trails, scrambling on boulder fields, and traversing snow fields.
 Day 1 we’ll set out from Hunter Corrals, hiking through Soldier Park and Triangle Park on our way to Elk Lake.
 Then we’ll head west to Cloud Peak Reservoir where we’ll set up camp.
 Day 2 or 3 (depending on the weather) will be our summit day: we’ll scramble past Mead, Diamond, and Sapphire Lakes, cross the snowfield at the base of Bomber Mountain, then gain the South Ridge to the summit of Cloud Peak.
 That night we’ll return to camp and refuel before hiking back out to Hunter Corrals the following day.

-Introduction to Alpine Climbing: Thundercloud Arête, Lost Twins
+Alpine Climbing: Thundercloud Arête, Lost Twin Lakes

 This trip is a rarity in the Bighorns: a long alpine climb doable in a day.
 The accessibility of this climb lets us pack lighter and focus our energy on the climb itself – and what a classic climb at that!
 Thundercloud Arête features six pitches of aesthetic climbing and positioning beside the Yosemite-like walls of the Lost Twins.